MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

       Start-SdnCertificateRotation -GenerateCertificate -CertPassword (Get-Credential).Password -Credential (Get-Credential)
       ```

-   - To generate a self-signed certificates with a specific validity period, use the `NotAfter` parameter to specify the validity period.
+   - To generate self-signed certificates with a specific validity period, use the `NotAfter` parameter to specify the validity period.

       For example, to generate self-signed certificates with a validity period of five years, run the following commands: